sefk/sefk.github.io/src/posts/leaving-stanford.md

 we didn't want to be beholden to one platform vendor (still don't).
 In 2012 the technology that had powered the early MOOCs were becoming "platforms" and moving off-campus.
-While we were happy with the success of Udacity, Coursera, and (a bit later) NovoEd, we were also a bit wary.
+While we were happy with the success of Udacity, Coursera, and (a year later later) NovoEd, we were also a bit wary.
 They were going to have to repay their investors at some point.
 The last thing we wanted was for online education to look like textbook publishing or academic journals.
 We know what happened there.